open-infrastructure-labs/openinfralabs-website/src/pages/index.md

       title: Integrated testing
     - details: >-
-        Documentation and bridging of operational, functional, and non-functional gaps to runupstream projects in a production environment
+        Documentation and bridging of operational, functional, and non-functional gaps to run upstream projects in a production environment
       image: /img/svg/docs.svg
       title: Documentation
     - details: >-
-        Shared code repositories for cross-layer optimization, operational tooling and the "glue" code that is often written indepently by users
+        Shared code repositories for cross-layer optimization, operational tooling and the "glue" code that is often written independently by users
       image: /img/svg/code.svg
       title: Share repositories
   title: >-